llmware-ai/llmware/README.md

 - On Windows command line:  `.\welcome_to_llmware_windows.sh`
 - On Mac / Linux command line:  `sh ./welcome_to_llmware.sh`

-Alternatively, if you prefer to complete setup without the welcome automation script, then the next steps include:
+Alternatively, if you prefer to complete the setup without the welcome automation script, then the next steps include:

 1.  **install requirements.txt** - inside the /llmware path - e.g., ```pip3 install -r llmware/requirements.txt```

 2.  **install requirements_extras.txt** - inside the /llmware path - e.g., ```pip3 install -r llmware/requirements_extras.txt```  (Depending upon your use case, you may not need all or any of these installs, but some of these will be used in the examples.)

-3.  **run examples** - copy one or more of the example .py files into the root project path.
+3.  **Run examples** - copy one or more of the example .py files into the root project path.
 (We have seen several IDEs that will attempt to run interactively from the nested /example path, and then not have access to the /llmware module - the easy fix is to just copy the example you want to run into the root path).

-4.  **install vector db** - no-install vector db options include milvus lite, chromadb, faiss and lancedb - which do not require a server install, but do require that you install the python sdk library for that vector db, e.g., `pip3 install pymilvus`, or `pip3 install chromadb`.
-If you look in [examples/Embedding](https://github.com/llmware-ai/llmware/tree/main/examples/Embedding), you will see examples for getting started with various vector DB, and in the root of the repo, you will see easy-to-get-started docker compose scripts for installing milvus, postgres/pgvector, mongo, qdrant, neo4j, and redis.
+4.  **install vector db** - no-install vector db options include Milvus lite, chromadb, faiss and lancedb - which do not require a server install, but do require that you install the python sdk library for that vector db, e.g., `pip3 install pymilvus`, or `pip3 install chromadb`.
+If you look in [examples/Embedding](https://github.com/llmware-ai/llmware/tree/main/examples/Embedding), you will see examples for getting started with various vector DB, and in the root of the repo, you will see easy-to-get-started docker-compose scripts for installing milvus, postgres/pgvector, mongo, qdrant, neo4j, and redis.

-5. Pytorch 2.3 note:  we have seen recently issues with Pytorch==2.3 on some platforms - if you run into any issues, we have seen that uninstalling Pytorch and downleveling to Pytorch==2.1 usually solves the problem.
+5. Pytorch 2.3 note:  we have seen recently issues with Pytorch==2.3 on some platforms - if you run into any issues, we have seen that uninstalling Pytorch and down leveling to Pytorch==2.1 usually solves the problem.

 6. Numpy 2.0 note: we have seen issues with numpy 2.0 with many libraries not yet supporting.
-Our pip install setup will accept numpy 2.0 (to avoid pip conflicts), but if you pull from repo, we restrict to <2.
+Our pip install setup will accept numpy 2.0 (to avoid pip conflicts), but if you pull from the repo, we restrict it to <2.
 If you run into issues with numpy, we have found that they can be fixed by downgrading numpy to <2, e.g., 1.26.4.
 To use WhisperCPP, you should downlevel to numpy <2.

 ## Data Store Options